Yortw/RSSDP/README.md

 * the library guided me (at least a little) towards publishing devices correctly, i.e correct device types, not leaving out required fields etc.

 Sadly, I couldn't find a .Net implementation that met the criteria (I found some Node.Js and implementations in other languages that might have worked, but not in my environment/with my tools).
 Maybe I didn't look hard enough but that's where I ended up.
-Having failed on Zeroconf I went looking for SSDP implementations that met the same goals, and have exactly the same problem.
+Having failed on Zeroconf I went looking for SSDP implementations that met the same goals, and had exactly the same problem.
 I then looked at implementing each protocol and while Zeroconf looked better overall, it *seemed* less well documented and harder to implement.
 At the point where I decided this wheel needed reinventing** I chose SSDP.

  ** Have you ever thought about how many different, useful, kinds of wheel there are in the world?
 Train wheels won't work on a bicycle, and bicycle wheels won't work on a car etc. Often people who say don't re-invent the wheel